The Imagina Logo (sent by Gilbert Dutertre).

 - The hyper-text: William Dickey (poetry) and Michael Joyce.
 Also Jay David Bolter, Amendent Hardiker.

-- The prosody: Claude Maillard's Théâtre de l’écriture (1986), a polyphonic text, for three voices plus a metronome.
+Claude Maillard's Théâtre de l’écriture (1986), a polyphonic text, for three voices plus a metronome.

 - Use of video to present writing Ana Richardson.